Adolphe Thiers: Early life

 Adolphe Thiers was born out of wedlock in Marseille on 15 April 1797, during the rule of the Directorate.
 His father, Pierre-Louis-Marie Thiers, was a businessman and occasional government official under Napoleon, who led a life of debauchery and was frequently in trouble with the law.
 On 13 May 1797, his previous wife having died 2 months prior, his father married his mother Marie-Madeleine Amic, with Adolphe thereby becoming a legitimate child, undergoing a baptism by a refractory priest.
 Nevertheless, the father abandoned Adolphe and his mother not long after.
 He showed no interest towards Adolphe, and only contacted him in 1825 when he was becoming famous in the Paris journalism scene, to ask him for money.
 Adolphe responded to the letter saying he felt love and duty only towards his mother, and that he would only look into helping Pierre if he needed the money to live and not for "the most ignoble excesses".

 His paternal grandfather, Louis-Charles Thiers, was an attorney in Aix-en-Provence, who moved to Marseille to become the guardian of the city archives, as well as secretary-general of the city administration, although he lost that post during the French Revolution.
-Thiers was of Greek ancestry on his maternal grandmother's side; his grandfather Claude Amic left Marseille for Constantinople around 1750 to work for the Seymandi trading post, and while there married a Catholic Greek woman named Marie Lhomaka, whose paternal family originally hailed from Chios and claimed "Frankish" descent.
-Her father, Antoine Lhomaka, was a wealthy jeweler who supplied the Imperial Harem, and in 1722 accompanied Mehmet Efendi to Paris as a dragoman.
+Thiers was of Levantine ancestry on his maternal grandmother's side; his grandfather Claude Amic left Marseille for Constantinople around 1750 to work for the Seymandi trading post, and while there married a Greek-speaking, Latin Catholic woman named Marie Santi Lomaca, whose paternal family originally hailed from Chios and claimed "Frankish" (Latin) descent.
+Her father, Antoine Santi Lomaca, was a wealthy jeweler who supplied the Imperial Harem, and in 1722 accompanied Mehmet Efendi to Paris as a dragoman.
 Claude Amic later took his family to Marseille in 1770.
-His mother's uncle, born Ange-Auguste Lhomaka, later converted to Islam, became known under the name "Hadj Messaoud" and moved to the Indies.
-Adolphe's mother was also a first cousin of the poet André Chenier.
+Adolphe's great-uncle, born Ange-Auguste Santi Lomaca, later converted to Islam, became known under the name "Hadj Messaoud" and moved to the Indies.
+Adolphe's grandmother was probably a half-sister of the poet André Chénier's mother.